dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-api-authorization.md

 * Confirms the email address and enables the user to log in.
 * Returns the text "Thank you for confirming your email." in the response body.

-To set up Identity for email confirmation, add code in `Program.cs` to set `RequireConfirmedEmail` to `true` and add a class that implements `IEmailSender` to the DI container.
+To set up Identity for email confirmation, add code in `Program.cs` to set `RequireConfirmedEmail` to `true` and add a class that implements <xref:Microsoft.AspNetCore.Identity.UI.Services.IEmailSender> to the DI container.
 For example:

 :::code language="csharp" source="~/security/authentication/identity-api-authorization/8samples/APIforSPA/Program.cs" id="snippetConfigureEmail":::